Found Object Friday

 So my advice is, go out & be creative, somehow, someway!

 PS I found a lesson plan on Found Object Art Here about mid-way down the page.
-And some finished work to go along with it.
+And

 2 garnishes: